LHBank/WMarjoribanksPhotography/README.md

 # William Marjoribanks | Photography Website

-Welcome to William Marjoribanks' Photography website.
-It has been designed by William Marjoribanks, a Full Stack Web Development student at Code Institute, Dublin.
-It has been designed to be responsive and accessible across various devices and marketed toward those interested in viewing a photography portfolio.
+## Description

+Welcome to William Marjoribanks Photography website.
+This website has been designed to be an online portal to the current and ongoing photographic portoflio of William Marjoribanks.
+As well as being a site to read blog posts, relevant to travel it offers the option to purchase selected artworks, by means of using a third party site.
+In addition to this, it gives the option for users to contact the photographer for potential or upcoming projects as well as English language education to students.

+## Deployment

+This website has been deployed to Github pages and can be accessed by [clicking here.](https://lhbank.github.io/MS1/)

 ## User Experience (UX)